 10 reasons for joining the LGPS

-- Option of tax free lump sum when you retire
+- Option of a tax free lump sum when you retire

 What happens if I leave?

-If you change employment and have less than two years' membership, and have not transferred in other pension rights, you can receive a refund of contributions or transfer your benefits to another pension scheme.
+If you leave employment and have less than two years' membership, and have not transferred in other pension rights, you can receive a refund of your contributions or transfer your benefits to another pension scheme.

-If you change employment and have at least two years' membership in the LGPS, or have less than two years' membership but have transferred in other pension rights, the benefits you have built up can remain in the LGPS or be transferred to another pension scheme.
+If you leave employment with two or more years' membership in the LGPS, or have less than two years' membership but have transferred in other pension rights, the benefits you have built up can remain in the LGPS or be transferred to another pension scheme.

 If you choose to leave your benefits in the LGPS, you will become a Deferred Member and your benefits will remain in the Scheme until you transfer them or they can be paid to you.

 A guide to your options on leaving the Scheme can be found in our Publications Library.